Thomas Disaster: Aftermath

 Keith, fearing discovery tried to shoot himself but he ended up paralyzed.
 The police took him into custody and were able to question him.
 Two notes were found near him, one bidding farewell to his wife and children and the other to the captain regretting his action.
 During short periods of consciousness he admitted to being the owner of the barrel that had exploded.
 He died on 16 December at 4.30 PM.
 Over the days several of the injured died and not all bodies were recognizable.
-Of the 81 victims only 22 were identified and the remaining were placed in a mass grave at Wulsdorf in Bremerhaven.
+Of the 81 victims only 22 were identified and the remaining were placed in five mass graves at Wulsdorf in Bremerhaven.
 The body of Keith was buried but his head had been severed by a Bremerhaven doctor named Soldan and placed in a jar of alcohol, ostensibly for scientific research.
-The head was placed in the Museum of Crime in Bremen in 1914 and it was destroyed during World War II.
+The head was placed in the Museum of Crime in Bremen in 1914 and is reported (in 2017 to relatives) as being in the basement of the police department in Bremerhaven, and also publicly reported as being destroyed during World War II.
 The SS Mosel was repaired and was returned to service and was in use until it was wrecked on 9 August 1882 off Lizard, Cornwall.
 Pinkerton investigating agency was hired by the Germans to examine the insurance fraud and they produced a report which included Keith's earlier activities and attempts at fraud.
 The agency report was used by Ann Larabee to document the life of Keith in a 2005 book titled "The dynamite fiend".